Permit to Study

 • MELAB (Michigan English Language Assessment Battery).
 The minimum acceptable score is 85, with no part below 80.

-• IELTS (International English language Testing Services).
+• IELTS (International English language Testing Services) - Academic testing.
 The minimum acceptance score is 6.5, with no band below 6.0.

 *Please note that tests must have been taken within the last 24 months at the time of application submission to be considered.
 Trent University reserves the right to request English language proficiency results from any applicant.